jamesee/js-capstone/README.md

 # Project Setup

 * Tailwind CSS is installed to do the minimal UI styling.
-Execute the following command to compile tailwind settings at *src/style.css* into *public/style.css*:
+To compile tailwind settings at *src/style.css* into *public/style.css*, please execute the following command:
 ```bash
 $ npm run build-css
 ```

-* A skeleton html file *public/index.htm* is created in the "public" folder.
+* A skeleton html file *public/index.htm* is placed in the *public* folder.

-* The javascript file where all the javascript functions for the comic reader is written is at *public/index.js*.
+* The javascript file where all the functions for the comic reader is written is at *public/index.js*.
 This is the main file.

 # To serve the Comic Reader website locally

 ```bash
 $ live-server public/
 ```
-The website is served at http://127.0.0.1:8080
+The webpage is served at http://127.0.0.1:8080

 # Deployed the Comic Reader at Github Pages